wttung/wttung.github.io/_pages/about.md

 Welcome to my website!
 I am **Wai Tak** and I am a PhD candidate at University of Mannheim.

-I research about data quality of innovative data collection methods in quantitative social science research.
-In particular, I focus on understanding non-participation bias in smartphone app-based studies, measurement errors in assessing smartphone skills, and processing errors of digitla behavioral data.
-To see more of my work in progress, see [Work in Progress](abc) or just reach out to me via [email](waitak.tung@uni-mannheim.de)
+My research lies at the intersection on methodological and sociological research.
+Methodologically, I study different dimensions of error sources in innovation data collection in quantitative empirical research (e.g., smartphone app-based data collection, web-tracking data).
+Substantively, my methodological research is embedded in the area of digital skills inequality in the society.
+If you are intrigued by my research, you can check my work in progress, or simply reach out to me via [email](waitak.tung@uni-mannheim.de)